-SlideShare is a slide hosting website with over 80 millions visitors monthly, currently owned by Microsoft.
-It allows users to store and post their computer presentations (PowerPoint, Keynote or others) text documents and videos.
-Slideshare also makes it easy for users to browse, read and share the content they need and like.
+SlideShare is a slide hosting website with over 70 millions visitors monthly, currently owned by Microsoft.
+It allows users to store and post their digital presentations (PowerPoint, Keynote, etc.), text documents and videos.
+SlideShare also makes it easy for users to browse, read and share the content they need and like.

 Ruby on Rails was with Hulu since the very beginning and they love this framework there.

 “The ideals of Rails – convention over configuration.
 Don’t Repeat Yourself (whenever possible, reuse as much code as possible rather than duplicating similar code in multiple places).
 Test first, and agile – are quickly becoming pervasive throughout software development.” stated Matthew Butt, ex-Hulu development manager.

 Although the platform was re-written, RoR is still used in their back-end with Backbone.JS used in the front-end.